Faculty strategic plan

 Step 2: Formulation of a proposal for the mission & vision based on input from various bodies and external partners.

-The Steering Committee is reviewing which data and analyses will be needed as input.
-It is also planning the next steps (time and structure) for drawing up the Strategic Plan.
+The Steering Committee reviews what data and analyses will be needed as input.
+The Committee plans the next steps (in terms of time and structure) for drawing up the Strategic Plan.
 Three working groups have been asked to write a position paper outlining a mission and vision.

 (October 2020 – June 2021)